makiJanus/instagram-lora-tool/README.md

     - Automatic centering to face (as center as possible).
     - Caption manual modification interface.
     - Automatic folder creation with images and captions in txt for Lora.
-    - Only can scrap public instagram accounts
+    - Only can scrap public instagram accounts.

 I really enjoyed the interpretation of Ivana Baquero in AltaMar series, so lets make an example with her instagram public account.
 The interface has two tabs, the first one is for download, resize and crop the images, meanwhile the second one is for Blip captioning and prompting correction.